Cloud-gaming:Analysis of Google Stadia traffic: Stadia traffic

 \subsection{RTP, DTLS and STUN streams}

 We are interested in quantifying the fraction of traffic that belongs to RTP/RTCP, DTLS and STUN streams.
 We use dataset D1 (Table \ref{ds} in Section \ref{sec:datasets}).
 It includes three different games: Tomb Raider, Thumper and Spitlings.
 While Tomb Raider and Thumper are 3D games, Spitlings is a 2D game.
 Therefore, we expect Tomb Raider and Thumper will require higher network resources than Spitlings.
-Note that D1 includes only traces of the games in the 'play' state.
+Note that D1 includes only traces of the games in the ``play" state.

-\tabcolsep{5 pt} Table \ref{supertaula} shows the average packet size, average inter-packet time, and average traffic load of RTP, RTCP, STUN and DTLS streams for the three considered games.
+Table \ref{supertaula} shows the average packet size, average inter-packet time, and average traffic load of RTP, RTCP, STUN and DTLS streams for the three considered games.
 It can be seen that most of the traffic corresponds to RTP as it carries the game video and audio contents from the server to the client.
-Note that the 77.56\% of all traffic corresponds to the downlink, with only a 22.44\% to the uplink.
-Although necessary to keep the service running, the obtained traffic load values indicate that in terms of network utilization, STUN and DTLS streams are almost negligible.
+Note that while more than 90\% of all traffic corresponds to the downlink (91.64\% for Spitlings, and 98.13\% and 98.14\% for Tomb Raider and Thumper), the uplink can take up to 30.81\% of all transmitted packets, showing that Stadia requires a consistent stream of short periodic reports to function, even if their overall network utilization seems negligible.

 \textit{Finding:} RTP/RTCP traffic is the only stream of Stadia traffic in which the packet size, inter-packet times, and traffic load depend on the game played.
 DTLS and STUN traffic are game-independent traffic streams.